zwang695/alexa-skills-list/skills/B01FA2TV66/README.md

 * *Alexa, ask sensor mirror to set the timer to 5 minutes*

-You can ask Alexa to control several of the sensor mirror pro’s features such as mirror brightness, lighting presets, changing color temperature or setting a timer.
+You can ask Alexa to control several of the sensor mirror pro?s features such as mirror brightness, lighting presets, changing color temperature or setting a timer.
 To get started, you must have a sensor mirror pro and a simplehuman app account.

 ***